-There’s currently a $40 difference though between the S1 and S2 in Amazon and some moms were fortunate enough to buy the S1 out of their pocket, submit the invoice from the supplier directly to their insurance and get the whole S1 completely covered.
+Some moms were fortunate enough to buy the S1 out of their pocket, submit the invoice from the supplier directly to their insurance and get the whole S1 completely covered.

 The S1 comes in white and blue, while S2 is in white and pink.

 And that’s basically the main difference between Spectra S1 and S2.

 Now lets check out the similar features between the Spectra S1 vs Spectra S2.

 Similarities of Spectra S1 Plus vs S2 Plus

 Closed System for Hygiene

 Both the Spectra S1 and Spectra S2 are closed system breast pumps.